 In addition to our expert testers, we also had a variety of other paddlers try out these products and provide input, ranging from first-time SUPers to experts to river rats with a ton of boating experience who were new to the SUP world.
 We aggregated their opinions, allowing us to form a very well-rounded view of each product.
 We divided our testing process into five weighted rating metrics: Performance, Weight, Ease of Adjustment, Locking Mechanism, and Aesthetics.
 These metrics are weighted based on our opinion of their importance, which may not align exactly with your needs.
 If a paddle performs well in an area of interest for you, it could be a great choice, even if it isn't one of our award winners.

 Our Performance metric is the most important of all our testing metrics, accounting for 30% of each adjustable SUP paddle's overall score.
-We were looking for paddles that excel for all-around use and scored them highest, compared to paddles that are specifically designed for performance SUP racing or surfing.
+We were looking for paddles that excelled for all-around use and scored them highest, compared to paddles that are specifically designed for performance SUP racing or surfing.

 The paddles in this review cover the spectrum of different blade shapes and angles, ranging from rectangular or teardrop paddles, with flat, concave, scooped, or dihedral profiles.
-In particular, we looked at four key points to compare the paddling performance of each product: paddle catch or the initial slice into the water, power or the pull of the blade through the water, exit or the way the paddle feathers out of the water, and Recovery or how easy and comfortable it is to set up for the next stroke.
+In particular, we looked at four key points to compare the paddling performance of each product: paddle catch or the initial slice into the water, power or the pull of the blade through the water, exit, or the way the paddle feathers out of the water, and Recovery or how easy and comfortable it is to set up for the next stroke.

-The Werner Vibe and the Aqua-Bound Performance topped the charts in this metric.
+The Werner Vibe and the Aqua Bound Performance topped the charts in this metric.
 The Werner Vibe features a rectangular shape that is slightly curved at the bottom and has a scooped profile, which is split by a ridge to make a dihedral shape.
 The ridge helps the water to flow evenly across both sides of the paddle, essentially eliminating flutter.
-The Aqua-Bound has a similar scooped profile, though maybe a slightly less aggressive dihedral.
+The Aqua Bound has a similar scooped profile, though maybe a slightly less aggressive dihedral.
 Both of these paddles enter and exit the water smoothly and firmly catch the water, allowing you to apply plenty of power.

-These both feel great to paddle but we did notice a subtle flutter in the water with both of these paddles when pulling with maximum power.
-This is a very trivial issue and you may not even notice it but we never ran into this issue with paddles that had a more aggressive dihedral.
+These both feel great to paddle, but we noticed a subtle flutter in the water with both of these paddles when pulling with maximum power.
+This is a very trivial issue, and you may not even notice it, but we never ran into this issue with paddles that had a more aggressive dihedral.

-The BIC Sport Fiberglass and the Super Paddles Elite 12K Bamboo Classic are both solid when it comes to paddling performance but do have some flaws that held them back from the top group.
-The BIC Sport feels weighty while paddling, which can make the recovery a little more work, while the Bamboo Classic's shaft feels a little bendier than desirable, most likely from its three-piece construction.
+The Super Paddles Elite 12K Bamboo is solid in paddling performance but has some flaws that hold it back from the top group — mainly that its shaft feels a little bendier than desirable, most likely from its three-piece construction.

 Ease of Adjustment